 If you have really fresh tortillas, you can skip the lightly dredging in oil part.
 This is to make sure they're flexible and won't crack when you roll them.
 If you do dredge them in oil, be careful - the oil is hot!

 I hope you'll try these Easy-Peasy Enchiladas.
 They're so tasty and are great homemade Tex-Mex!

 Be sure and try these Creamy Chicken Enchiladas, too.
 Easy, rich, and delicious.

 - 2 cans of Wolf Brand Chili, no beans

 - 1 small chopped onion

 - In a small sauce pan, warm up the oil on low.
 One-by-one, dip each side of the corn tortillas in the oil and set aside on a clean plate.
 (This step is to make sure the tortilla is pliable enough to roll.)

 - Preheat oven to 350 degrees.

 - While oven is warming up, spoon a couple of tablespoons of chili into the bottom of a 13x9 baking dish.
-Put about 2 tbsp of chili.
-1 tsp chopped onion, and 1 tbsp of cheese in the middle of a tortilla and roll into an enchilada – place seam-side down in the baking dish.
+Put about 2 tablespoon of chili.
+1 teaspoon chopped onion, and 1 tablespoon of cheese in the middle of a tortilla and roll into an enchilada – place seam-side down in the baking dish.

 - Repeat with each tortilla until all fit snugly into the dish.
 Pour the rest of the chili over all of the enchiladas and sprinkle with the rest of the cheese (to your taste).